On This Page

 checkout first, then install the Postgres client tools.
 The

-psychopg2 so that you can interface with the PostgreSQL database.
-See Pre-Built CircleCI Services Images for the list of images and for a video of this build configuration.
+psycopg2 so that you can interface with the PostgreSQL database.
+See Pre-Built CircleCI Services Images for the list of images.

-postgresql-client-9.6 installation that interact with the database service.
-These are SQL commands that create a table called test, insert a value into that table, and select from the table.
-After committing changes and pushing them to GitHub, the build is automatically triggered on CircleCI and spins up the primary container.
+postgresql-client installation that interact with the database service.
+These are SQL commands that create a table called test and insert a value into that table.
+After committing changes and pushing them, the build is automatically triggered on CircleCI and spins up the primary container.

 Note: CircleCI injects a number of convenience environment variables into the primary container that you can use in conditionals throughout the rest of your build.
-For example, CIRCLE_NODE_INDEX and CIRCLE_NODE_TOTAL are related to parallel builds see the Build Specific Environment Variables document for details.
+For example, CIRCLE_NODE_INDEX and CIRCLE_NODE_TOTAL are related to concurrent execution environments.
+See the Build Specific Environment Variables document for details.